hymnsrepo/hymnsrepo-site/content/hymns/come-back-to-me.md

 With tenderness you shall know.

 You shall sleep secure with peace
-Faithfullness will be your joy.
+Faithfulness will be your joy.